-Its components are washable for increased longevity, filters are replaceable, the whole unit is lightweight and easy to transport.
+Its components are washable for increased longevity, filters are replaceable, and the whole unit is lightweight and easy to transport.

 The Spring Roll can be a perfect solution in a situation where potable water is a real issue or just a minor concern.
 Campers and hikers love them and maybe you would just want one for emergencies.
-And some people use charcoal ceramic filters in their house just to make chlorinated water taste better.
+And some people use charcoal ceramic filters in their houses just to make chlorinated water taste better.

-- Use the threaded straps to hang the Spring Roll from a sturdy support structure such as a tree branch or well anchored hook.
+- Use the threaded straps to hang the Spring Roll from a sturdy support structure such as a tree branch or well-anchored hook.